Broadway Dress Code: What to Wear to a Broadway Show

 Cursed Child is absolutely magical and will leave even people who aren’t big HP fans in awe.

-Seating Tips: As much as I adore the Mezzanine, this is one show where being in the Orchestra adds a bit of extra magic (you’ll understand why when you go).
+Seating Tips: As much as I adore the mezzanine, this is one show where being in the orchestra adds a bit of extra magic (you’ll understand why when you go).

 Run Time: Three and half hours with one intermission